Updated information regarding tuition, ancillary and miscellaneous fees and program specific cost estimates are available here.

 Visit the ESTm blog for Project News, Images & Videos

-Focused on the status of architectural design within the context of rapidly evolving digital design, fabrication, and material technologies, the ESTm program cultivates live prototyping, original scholarship, and design investigations.
-Operating as an innovation center and design research laboratory, the ESTm program works in partnership with a wide range of industry and institutional leaders.
+ESTm is focused on the status of architectural design within the context of rapidly evolving digital design, fabrication, and material technologies.
+It cultivates live prototyping, original scholarship, and design investigations, operating as an innovation center and design research laboratory, while at the same time working in partnership with a wide range of industry and institutional leaders.

-Testing new levels of environmental performance that will be the basis for experimental design practice in the 21st century, the M.DesR/ESTm program prepares its students to successfully integrate formal, technical, logistical, and material processes into advanced architectural design.
+Testing new levels of environmental performance that will be the basis for experimental design practice in the 21st century, the ESTm prepares students to successfully integrate formal, technical, logistical, and material processes into advanced architectural design.
 It is open to graduates in architecture, engineering, product design, and computer sciences who wish to develop advanced research and design skills in the context of emerging materials and new production paradigms, such as robotics and sustainable engineering.
-Over the course of one year of study, students are encouraged to imaginatively define next-generation architecture in the form of specific projects, structural morphologies, and advanced material/construction systems.
+Over the course of a year, students are encouraged to imaginatively define next-generation architecture in the form of specific projects, structural morphologies, and advanced material/construction systems.

 Back To Top

 The ESTm program is founded on a curricular structure that integrates emerging building and systems design considerations, while also addressing the "sustainable" building revolution in a unique context tied to the most advanced formal and aesthetic approaches in architectural design.
 The program curriculum includes academic investigations and applied research across the following fields: